assynu/dropbox-slideshow/README.md

 - APP_SECRET
 - REFRESH_TOKEN

-# Maintenance

-This script is **no longer maintained**, if you want to make any changes feel free to make a pull request or fork the repo
+## ⚠️ Project Status: No Longer Maintained

+This script was originally created as a quick fix for a specific issue and is not actively maintained.
+The code may not adhere to best practices or standards.

+However, contributions are welcome!
+Feel free to fork the repository or submit a pull request if you’d like to improve or extend the project.